Azure-Samples/semantic-kernel-bot-in-a-box/README.md

 ## Enabling SSO

-You can enable Single-Sign-On for your bot so that it identifies the user and keeps a token in context, that can later be used to retreive personal information like their name/job title, as well as for Microsoft Graph API calls.
+You can enable Single-Sign-On for your bot so that it identifies the user and keeps a token in context, that can later be used to retrieve personal information like their name/job title, as well as for Microsoft Graph API calls.

 To enable SSO, follow the steps below.
 Please note that you should be an `Entra ID Application Developer` and a `Contributor` in the resource group in order to perform the following actions.
 You can also perform these steps in the portal if you prefer.

 - Load the required configurations.
 Hint: If you just deployed using Azure Developer CLI, you can run `azd env get-values` to retrieve these variables.

 ```sh
 TENANT_ID=$(az account show --query tenantId -o tsv)
 APP_REGISTRATION_NAME=[choose app registration display name]